 Feel free to call her funny as she loves to make others laugh and her joyous spirit is contagious.

-But please don’t call her skinny.
+But please don’t call my daughter skinny.